 John Shirk

 avatar

-JOHN SHIRK – Today’s Faith-Building Verse is Micah 6:8.
+JOHN SHIRK – Today’s Faith Building Verse is First John 3:8.

-This Faith-Building Verse inspires us to act justly, love mercy and walk humbly with God in the Year of Relationship.
+This Faith-Building Verse inspires us to embrace God’s plan of redemption through Jesus in the Year of Relationship.

+John Shirk